l-teefah/AZ-900/README.md

 # ☁️ AZ-900 Azure Fundamentals Study Hub

 An interactive web-based study platform for Microsoft Azure AZ-900 certification preparation.
-This repository contains comprehensive quiz materials and a modern study interface to help master Azure fundamentals, I used it to prepare and study when I took AZ-900 exam, my notes can also be accessed [here](https://github.com/l-teefah/AZ-900/blob/main/MS%20AZ-900.pdf).
+This repository contains comprehensive quiz materials and a modern study interface to help master Azure fundamentals, I used it to prepare and study when I took AZ-900 exam.
+Also,my notes can be accessed [here](https://github.com/l-teefah/AZ-900/blob/main/MS%20AZ-900.pdf).

 ## 🚀 Live Demo